Women Return to Work

-Each partner will provide their expertise in specific areas: Sweden will present its ISO 9001 certified mentoring programme; Northern Ireland (UK), its working models for increased business enterprise; Poland, its effort on behalf of persons with disability and Turkey, its training initiatives for job seekers, especially women.
+Each partner provided their expertise in specific areas: Sweden will present its ISO 9001 certified mentoring programme; Northern Ireland (UK), how to support women to set up a business in rural areas; Poland, supporting women with a disability to return to work and Turkey, its vocational training initiatives for women.

 The first meeting took place in Sweden in December 2016.